warrior-cultures-and-training

 Historical Accounts of Female Combatants

 Even when not directly engaged in combat, women provided critical support that enabled victories.
-They managed the logistics of the pā: preparing food, tending to the wounded, and maintaining morale through waiata (songs) and aroha (emotional support).
-During sieges, women would often chant haka and perform wiriwiri (lip tremble and eye rolling) to intimidate enemies and encourage defenders.
+They managed the logistics of the pā: preparing food, tending to the wounded, and maintaining morale through waiata (songs).
+During sieges, women would perform haka and wiriwiri (lip tremble and eye rolling) to intimidate enemies and encourage defenders.
+This was a potent form of psychological warfare.

-Māori warfare was deeply intertwined with spirituality.
-Before and during battles, priests (tohunga) performed rituals to ensure victory and protect warriors.
-Notably, women also held significant ritual roles.
-Tohunga tapu (female priests) were respected for their ability to communicate with the gods and ancestors.
+Māori warfare was deeply intertwined with the spiritual world.
+Before and during battles, priests performed rituals to ensure victory and protect warriors.
+Women held significant ritual roles as tohunga wahine (female priests).
 They performed karakia (incantations) to consecrate war parties, bless weapons, and curse enemies.
+Their connection to the gods through whakapapa gave their words immense power.

-Women’s spiritual authority was especially potent in matters of tapu (sacred restrictions).
-During warfare, the presence of a high-ranking woman could lift or impose tapu on certain actions.
+Women’s spiritual authority was especially potent in matters of tapu.
+The presence of a high-ranking woman could lift or impose tapu on certain actions.
 For example, a woman’s chant could sanctify a war canoe or a warrior before battle.
-The karanga (ceremonial call), traditionally performed by women on the marae (communal gathering place), calls the manuhiri (guests) onto the marae during a pōwhiri (welcome ceremony).
-This call, with its powerful vocalization and emotional depth, is a remnant of the ancient role women played in mediating between the spiritual and physical worlds during conflict.
+The karanga (ceremonial call), traditionally performed by women on the marae during a pōwhiri (welcome ceremony), is a direct descendant of this ancient role.
+The call is a spiritual summons that binds the living with the dead, creating the necessary conditions for engagement.
+As Te Ara — The Encyclopedia of New Zealand notes, the karanga imbues the marae with deep ancestral presence.

 After battles, women were responsible for the tangi (mourning ceremonies) and for preserving the memory of fallen warriors.
 They composed and performed waiata tangi (lamentation songs) that recounted the deeds of the dead.
 These songs were more than emotional outlets; they were historical records that ensured the names and exploits of warriors would never be forgotten.
 Women were the historians of their tribes, using oral traditions and performance art to pass down knowledge for generations.